bangbay/wp-user-avatar/readme.txt

   <img src="{imageURL}" width="96" height="96" class="wp-user-avatar wp-user-avatar-96 alignleft" />
 </a>`

-= Can my Contributors or Subscribers choose their own WP User Avatar image? =
+= Can Contributors or Subscribers choose their own WP User Avatar image? =

 Users need <code>upload_files</code> capability to choose their own WP User Avatar image.
 This means that only Administrators, Editors, and Authors can choose their own WP User Avatar image.
 Contributors and Subscribers cannot upload images.
 Administators can choose WP User Avatar images for Contributors and Subscribers.